 - You may experience a burning or tingling sensation in your mouth, tongue, or throat

-Dr. Trunkey will approach your TMJ disorder with a special device that will be worn in your mouth.
+Trunkey Dental will approach your TMJ disorder with a special device that will be worn in your mouth.
 This will be combined with a regimen of corrective therapy.
 You will be delighted for your neck and headache pain to be eliminated.